 Decrease or loss of vision, retinopathy including macular edema, retinal artery or vein thrombosis, retinal hemorrhages and cotton wool spots, optic neuritis, papilledema and serous retinal detachment are induced or aggravated by treatment with PEGASYS or other alpha interferons.
 All patients should receive an eye examination at baseline.
 Patients with pre-existing ophthalmologic disorders (e.g., diabetic or hypertensive retinopathy) should receive periodic ophthalmologic exams during interferon alpha treatment.
 Any patient who develops ocular symptoms should receive a prompt and complete eye examination.
 PEGASYS treatment should be discontinued in patients who develop new or worsening ophthalmologic disorders.

-Hepatic Failure and Hepatitis Exacerbations
+Hepatic Failure And Hepatitis Exacerbations

 Chronic hepatitis C (CHC) patients with cirrhosis may be at risk of hepatic decompensation and death when treated with alpha interferons, including PEGASYS.
 Cirrhotic CHC patients coinfected with HIV receiving highly active antiretroviral therapy (HAART) and interferon alfa-2a with or without ribavirin appear to be at increased risk for the development of hepatic decompensation compared to patients not receiving HAART.
 In Study 7 [see Clinical Studies], among 129 CHC/HIV cirrhotic subjects receiving HAART, 14 (11%) of these subjects across all treatment arms developed hepatic decompensation resulting in 6 deaths.
 All 14 subjects were on NRTIs, including stavudine, didanosine, abacavir, zidovudine, and lamivudine.
 These small numbers of patients do not permit discrimination between specific NRTIs for the associated risk.
-During treatment, patients' clinical status and hepatic function should be closely monitored, and PEGASYS/COPEGUS treatment should be immediately discontinued in patients with hepatic decompensation [see CONTRAINDICATIONS].
+During treatment, patients' clinical status and hepatic function should be closely monitored, and PEGASYS/ribavirin treatment should be immediately discontinued in patients with hepatic decompensation [see CONTRAINDICATIONS].

 Exacerbations of hepatitis during hepatitis B therapy are not uncommon and are characterized by transient and potentially severe increases in serum ALT.
 Chronic hepatitis B subjects experienced transient acute exacerbations (flares) of hepatitis B (ALT elevation greater than 10-fold higher than the upper limit of normal) during PEGASYS treatment (12% and 18%) and post-treatment (7% and 12%) in HBeAg negative and HBeAg positive subjects, respectively.
 Marked transaminase flares while on PEGASYS therapy have been accompanied by other liver test abnormalities.
 Patients experiencing ALT flares should receive more frequent monitoring of liver function.
 PEGASYS dose reduction should be considered in patients experiencing transaminase flares.
 If ALT increases are progressive despite reduction of PEGASYS dose or are accompanied by increased bilirubin or evidence of hepatic decompensation, PEGASYS should be immediately discontinued [see ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION].